berkshelf/berkshelf/_includes/index.md

 Options passed to a source can contain a location or a group(s).

+### Solver keyword

+The `solver` keyword controls what dependency resolver Berkshelf should use, from any that are supported by [berkshelf/solve](https://github.com/berkshelf/solve#selecting-a-resolver) -- namely, `:ruby` (solve gem default) or `:gecode` (chef default).
+It accepts an optional parameter specifying how to behave if the resolver isn't found.

+Use the ruby solver; don't error if it isn't available:

+    solver :ruby # defaults to :preferred

+Use the gecode solver; raise an error if it isn't available:

+    solver :gecode, :required

+Be warned that changing to a non-default dependency solver may introduce subtle bugs caused by Chef Server and local Berkshelf using different dependency solvers.
+This could lead to slightly different dependencies being selected depending on where the dependency constraints are being resolved.

 #### Locations

 By default the location of a cookbook is assumed to come from one of the api sources that you have configured.
 For example